 A tired performance appraisal form will fall flat and lose your audience, no matter how much you invest in high-end software systems or high-touch management training.
 Chapter 5 will show you how to reinvent and reinvigorate both the content and form of your appraisal template and raise the performance bar by revising the descriptors that you use to assess employee performance.

 As Asian markets in China, Vietnam, Indonesia, and other areas continue to expand their economic growth, HarperCollins Leadership, the American Management Association, and the Society for Human Resource Management are offering their libraries of best-selling books to help demonstrate U.S. best practices.
-A number of Paul’s books have been translated for these markets, specifically into Chinese, Korean, Vietnamese, Turkish, and Indonesian, as part of these programs.
+A number of Paul’s books have been translated for these markets, specifically into Chinese, Hindi, Korean, Vietnamese, Turkish, and Indonesian, as part of these programs.